 Back to Home Page or Contents Page or Past and present beliefs or Index

-A term, in modern philosophy and theology, meaning a presence of a being or a power in other entities which is an essential element in the composition of such entities.
+Inmanence is a term, in modern philosophy and theology, meaning a presence of a being or a power in other entities which is an essential element in the composition of such entities.
 In Scholastic philosophy, immanence envisions the action or process that is both the beginning and ending with an identical entity.

 Immanence is most commonly employed in discussions of the relationship between God and the universe.
 The idea of God being absolutely immanent in the universe would certainly approach pantheism.
 Opposing such a concept of pantheism is transcendence, which implies, in an absolute sense, that God is unknowable and unconnected with the universe.
 Some deities are characterized as being one or the other.
 One might refer to the Greek god Pan as a pantheistic god and the Voodoo god Gran Met, the Supreme Being, as a transcendent god.

 In Christian theology attempts have been made to combing both of these characteristics when viewing God.
 God is seen as immanent in His actions toward and presence in things apart from Himself, but He is viewed as transcendent in His essence.

 Immanentists hold different views of the universe.
 They generally see the universe as being self-sufficient and self-determined.